kuiperzone/AvantGarde/README.md

 **[DOWNLOAD](https://github.com/kuiperzone/AvantGarde/releases/latest)**

 Downloads include AppImages for Linux and Setup files for Windows.
-Don't forget to set the "Execute" permission for AppImage files.
-Alternatively, clone and build the source.
+It isn't actively tested on MacOS, although there are reports of it [working fine](https://github.com/kuiperzone/AvantGarde/issues/6).
+However, you will need to clone and build from source.
 There are no special build requirements.

 Avant Garde is licensed under GPLv3 or later.